What Is A Message Map?

 Your Message Map enables you to:

 Consistency is the key to earning credibility in the eyes of your audience.
-A Message Map helps you keep absolutely consistent in a time when “changing your story” smells bad.
+A Message Map helps you keep absolutely consistent in a time when “changing your story” can smell bad.

 For more information on message maps, subscribe to our blog.